Ankhs3ram0nGit/BankTank/README.md

 ## Screens and What You Can Do
 ### Home / Accounts Screen
-Add accounts using the button at the bottom left.
+Add accounts using the button at the bottom right.

 See account details by clicking on an account.